 Tapering for Success

-Brian Mackenzie explains why tapering before competition is beneficial.
+Brian Mackenzie explains why tapering before a competition is beneficial.

 Most endurance athletes accept that tapering before a competition can improve performance, but few understand why.

 A trial was conducted back in the 1980's by a group of Canadian researchers at the McMaster University in Ontario.
 The trial was conducted for a one-week period, with a group of experienced endurance athletes who all run approximately 50 miles a week in training.
 The athletes were split into 3 groups, with each group working a different training programme for the week.
 At the end of the week, the performance improvement for each group was checked.
 The results were as follows:

 As it can be seen from the table, group 3 achieved the best improvement in their performance (22%).
 In addition, group 3 enjoyed four advantages over the other groups

 Similar tests have also concluded that as well as achieving the above advantages there is also an improvement in the neural system.
 The end result is that the athlete has an improved ability of a better rested nervous system to control and co-ordinate better-rested muscles at faster running speeds.
 These are all very desirable in an athlete's preparation for a major competition.

 What to do

 If your total mileage is less than 50 miles a week and your event is less than one hour, then:

 If your total mileage is greater than 50 miles a week and your event is greater than one hour, then taper for 14-20 days otherwise use the same strategy.